llvm/llvm-www/proposals/LP0004-project-governance.md

 ## Proposed solution

 The goal of this proposal is to codify a structure for how decisions are made and who makes the final decision.
-This proposal builds on [LP0001 LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md), and assumes that process will be used for contentious decisions.
+This proposal builds on [LP0001 LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md), and assumes that contentious decisions go through that process.
+For the context of this proposal and **[LP0001]**, a contentious decision is one where general agreement is not reached through discussion on [Discourse](https://discourse.llvm.org).
 At the core of this proposal is the adoption of consensus-seeking decision making rather than formal consensus methods, and a recognition that decision making isn’t always binary.

 This proposal creates structures and bodies to act as decision makers, to provide oversight, and to be responsible for shepherding the community.
 The new teams take over key roles in [LP0001 LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md).
 They are also empowered to mediate disputes and given responsibility for supporting the community health of their areas.